youtube/cobalt/starboard/README.md

     the public headers that Starboard defines.
   * `examples/` - Example code demonstrating various aspects of Starboard API usage.
-  * `linux/` - The home of the Linux Starboard implementation.
-This contains a `starboard_platform.gyp` file that defines a library with all the source files needed to provide a complete Starboard Linux implementation.
-Source files that are specific to Linux are in this directory, whereas shared implementations are pulled from the shared directory.
+  * `stub/` - The home of the Stub Starboard implementation.
+This contains a `starboard_platform.gyp` file that defines a library with all the source files needed to provide a complete linkable Starboard implementation.
   * `nplb/` - "No Platform Left Behind," Starboard's platform verification test suite.
   * `shared/` - The home of all code that can be shared between Starboard